Privacy Policy

 Your consent to this Privacy Policy followed by your submission of such information represents your acceptance of that transfer.

-PII and Non-PII submitted to Gadget Advisor will be collected, processed, stored, disclosed and disposed of in accordance with applicable U.S. law and this policy.
+PII and Non-PII submitted to Belwi will be collected, processed, stored, disclosed and disposed of in accordance with applicable U.S. law and this policy.

-If you are a non-U.S. member, you acknowledge and agree that Gadget Advisor may collect and use your information and disclose it to other entities outside your jurisdiction of residence.
+If you are a non-U.S. member, you acknowledge and agree that Belwi may collect and use your information and disclose it to other entities outside your jurisdiction of residence.

 In addition, such information may be stored on servers located outside your jurisdiction of residence.